-The Statement of Cash Flow
+Statement of Cash Flow

 Identify which of the three sections (operating, investing, financing) in the body of the statement of cash flow is affected by each of the items below.
-If an item is a noncash item, indicate by designating it as NC.
-Also indicate with a (+) or a (-) or (N/A) if it is a cash inflow, outflow, or neither, respectively.
+If an item is a noncash item, indicate it with “NC.”
+Mark each with a “+” if it is a cash inflow, a “-” if it is a cash outflow, or “N/A” if it is neither.